Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/3_Service_Level_Requirements.md

 ### Notification Generation Latency

 Implementers should generate Notifications in response to specific triggering events.
-For example: The table below lists the scenario and maximum acceptable latency:
+For example: The table below lists the scenario and maximum acceptable latency.
+Notifications must acheive these requirements for at least 99% of notifications.:

 |Trigger      | Latency|
 |------------ | ----------------------------------------------------------------|